-The MapTiler Desktop license process needs to read all the components of a computer to get an accurate "fingerprint" of the computer, and that includes all real (non-virtualized) network adapters attached to the computer.
+The MapTiler Engine license process needs to read all the components of a computer to get an accurate "fingerprint" of the computer, and that includes all real (non-virtualized) network adapters attached to the computer.

 Windows 8 / Windows Server 2012 and newer

-The MapTiler Desktop license process can utilize improvements to the Windows API and Windows Drivers requirements to read network adapters even when they are disabled.
+The MapTiler Engine license process can utilize improvements to the Windows API and Windows Drivers requirements to read network adapters even when they are disabled.
 So, if your customer is getting "TA_E_ENABLE_NETWORK_ADAPTERS" or "EnableNetworkAdaptersException" on Windows 8 or newer, then the first thing you should do is have them update their network adapter drivers.

 Windows 7 / Windows Server 2008 R2 and older

 If you want to handle it manually, then you can open the "Network Connections" control panel, then for any disabled (or greyed-out) adapters, right-click them and click "Enable".
 After enabling a network adapter it will no longer be greyed out.
-Also, note that the adapter doesn't need to be connected to the Internet, it just needs to be Enabled.
+Also, note that the adapter doesn't need to be connected to the Internet, it just needs to be enabled.
 It doesn't actually matter whether the adapter is connected to the Internet or not.

 While it's best practice to keep network adapters enabled at all times, even if there isn't an active internet connection.
-In other words, you can disable the network adapters after MapTiler Desktop successfully reads them, and the application will remember them for a while.
+In other words, you can disable the network adapters after MapTiler Engine successfully reads them, and the application will remember them for a while.
 This way you won't be prompted to enable the network adapters every time you run the application.